loopwerk/loopwerk.io/content/articles/2023-03-04-setting-up-debian-11.md

 ---
-tags: deployment, python, django, sveltekit, howto
+tags: deployment, django, sveltekit, howto
 summary: A complete how-to guide for setting up Debian from scratch, for SvelteKit and Django.
 ---